Four Area Kids Turn Their Passion For Helping Into A Booming Non-profit Aiding Their Needy Peers

 This past year, CK4K collected a copious amount of supplies plus receiving a very generous grant to purchase more supplies.
 Due to the amount of school supplies, and the desire to reach more kids across the metro area, the board decided to open a school supply store where kids who could not afford school supplies could shop for free.
 “The store’s concept is loosely based on a local food pantry,” explains Abby Foster.
 Children were able to choose supplies rather than be handed pre-selected materials.
 In addition, each child received a High Sierra backpack.”

-Overall, more than 350 kids and 50 schools wck4k-supply-store-11-16ere impacted by the board’s endeavors.
+Overall, more than 350 kids and 50 schools were impacted by the board’s endeavors.
 The store — located at 6875 E. Evans Ave. just off Monaco Parkway — was open for three days during August.
 To keep kids supplied with school needs the store will be open one Sunday a month beginning in February.

 The organization is also sponsoring a “Get One, Give One” blanket campaign.
 They are high-quality fleece blankets embroidered with their CK4K logo.
 For every blanket sold another blanket is donated to a child in need.
 In August, they were able to donate over 80 blankets to Rocky Mountain Hospital for Children.
 Kids and families can participate by purchasing a blanket ($20) or by helping them sell blankets.
 Groups and organizations can also use them as a fundraiser.